Carnival in Basel

 Blaggedde (Fasnacht badge)

-The Fasnacht badge – called a “Blaggedde” was introduced in 1911.
-The Fasnacht Committee (Comité), established in 1910, was permitted to sell them in order to finance part of the Fasnacht costs.
+The “Blaggedde” is a brooch-like badge that features a new design every year, encapsulating the current motto of the Carnival in Basel.
+It was introduced in 1911.
+The Fasnacht Committee (Comité) was permitted to sell them in order to finance part of the Fasnacht costs.
 The income still serves to subsidize the cliques.

 The first officially permitted Morgenstreich was held in 1835.
 Back then, the Fasnacht participants took to the alleys with burning torches.
 The first pole-mounted lanterns appeared in 1845 when a ban on carrying open-flame torches was issued.
 The first large procession lantern was documented in 1860.